TekisasuEngine/mesa/src/amd/compiler/README-ISA.md

 ### VALUMaskWriteHazard

 Triggered by:
-SALU writing then SALU or VALU reading a SGPR that was previously used as a lane mask for a VALU.
+SALU writing then reading a SGPR that was previously used as a lane mask for a VALU.

 Mitigated by:
-A VALU instruction reading a non-exec SGPR before the SALU write, or a sa_sdst=0 wait after the SALU write: `s_waitcnt_depctr 0xfffe`
+A VALU instruction reading a SGPR or with literal, or a sa_sdst=0 wait: `s_waitcnt_depctr 0xfffe`